Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Shear-shape coordinates are a homeomorphism

 As the earthquake flow acts by translation in coordinates (Corollary \ref{cor:eq=translation}), we see that dilation and earthquake along $\lambda$ (together with scaling the measure on $\lambda$) fit together into an action by the upper-triangular subgroup $B < \GL_2^+\RR$ on $\PT_g$.
 More explicitly, we can specify an action of $B$ on $\T(S) \times \RR_{>0}\lambda$ (by homeomorphisms) by setting

 These $B$-actions assemble into a $\Mod(S)$-equivariant $B$-action on $\PT_g$ (observe that $\sigl$ depends only on the support of $\lambda$ and not the actual measure).
 Quotienting by the mapping class group and restricting to the unit length locus then gives a $P$-action on $\PoM_g$, and since dilation preserves the property of being regular, a $P$-action on each stratum $\PoM_g^{\text{reg}}(\sing)$.
 We call any such action an action by {\em stretchquakes}.
+Using the commutativity of Diagram \eqref{diagram} (Theorem \ref{thm:diagram_commutes}), we can compare \eqref{eqn:hypPaction} with the computations performed in Lemmas \ref{lem:Il_geo} and \ref{lem:Il_hor} to see that